brunomaga/brunomaga.github.io/_posts/2018-04-27-Reinforcement-Learning.md

 The most common algorithm to optimize the weight vector $W$ is the [Gibbs sampling](https://en.wikipedia.org/wiki/Gibbs_sampling) with [Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
 An example of an application and resolution is provided in two blog posts from a colleague of mine, and are available [here](https://sharkovsky.github.io/2017/06/23/boltzmann-machine.html) and [here](https://sharkovsky.github.io/2017/06/30/practical-boltzmann.html).

-### Q-Learning and SARSA
+### TD-Learning and SARSA

+[Temporal difference (TD) learning](https://en.wikipedia.org/wiki/Temporal_difference_learning) refers to a class of model-free reinforcement learning methods which learn by estimating the value function from the current state.
+These methods sample from the environment, and perform updates based on current estimates, like dynamic programming methods.

-The goal of Q-learning is to learn a policy, which tells an agent what action to take under what circumstances.
-Q-learning maximizes the expected value of the total reward over successive states, starting from the current state.
+ The goal of TD-learning is to learn a policy, which tells an agent what action to take under what circumstances.
+TD-learning maximizes the expected value of the total reward over successive states, starting from the current state.
 It involves an agent, a set of states $S$, and a set of $A$ of actions that may be taken.
 By performing an action $a \in A$, the agent transitions between states.
 The algorithm has a function that calculates the quality (*expected reward*) of a state-action combination:

 $$
 Q : S \times A \rightarrow R